janklab/MatlabProjectTemplate/README.md

 MatlabProjectTemplate supports the following features.
 You don't _have_ to use any of them; you can just ignore the ones you don't care about.
 But they're there if you need them!

-* Building a Matlab Toolbox
+* Building Matlab Toolboxes
+* Matlab [Continuous Integration](https://www.mathworks.com/solutions/continuous-integration.html) and unit tests
 * Distribution as plain `.tar.gz` archives and Matlab Toolbox `.mltbx` files
 * Using ("vendoring") third-party Java JAR and Matlab libraries
 * Custom Java code